 The threat to our trees from pests and diseases is growing.
 Climate change, global travel and imported plants and wood can increase pests and diseases and their impacts.

 Pests and diseases can spread rapidly, damaging different parts of the tree and affecting timber quality.
 This can have a knock-on effect on the forest industries.

 Taking tree health seriously helps us keep our forests healthy and flourishing for wildlife and people alike.

 How we’re tackling tree health

 Forests, and the pests and diseases that affect them, are part of a complex ecosystem.
 As part of our effort to manage tree health to help safeguard the resilience of forestry we:

-- Issue Statutory Pant Health Notices requiring that woodland owners act to contain or slow down outbreaks.
+- issue Statutory Plant Health Notices requiring that woodland owners act to contain or slow down outbreaks

 Everyone has a part to play in keeping our forests healthy.
 Pests and diseases can move from one site to another in mud and dirt collected on boots, tyres and paws.

 Together we can help control the spread of forest diseases.
-To find out more, visit Keep it clean.
+To find out more, visit our 'help protect our trees' web page.